-In club or group deals the mutual rights and obligations should be determined as early as possible.
+In club or group deals, the mutual rights and obligations should be determined as early as possible.
 Typically, the sale of a target company is subject to a formal structured auction process.
-In order to align the interests of the acquirers during the auction process, the acquirers should enter into a bidding consortium agreement to govern the obligations and the behaviour of the parties during the process.
-This agreement typically contains provisions with regard to the later acquisition and the operation of the target company and is substituted by the shareholders agreement, which follows after the closing of the transaction.
+To align the interests of the acquirers during the auction process, the acquirers should enter into a bidding consortium agreement to govern the obligations and the behaviour of the parties during the process.
+This agreement typically contains provisions with regard to the later acquisition and operation of the target company, and is substituted by the shareholders agreement, which follows after the closing of the transaction.
+Internal governance rules must also be defined, such as which quorums must be achieved for which types of decision.
+Simple or qualified majorities will be sufficient for many decisions.
+However, individual points require unanimity, which applies in particular to the purchase price of the deal or with regard to closing conditions.
 Provisions with regard to deadlock situations should especially be provided for.
+With regard to a leaving club member, regulations on exclusivity, restrictions on competition and confidentiality should be regulated.

-With respect to the joint acquisition of at least 30 per cent of the voting rights in public listed companies ('acting in concert'), the Securities Acquisition and Takeover Act may lead to the obligation to submit a mandatory takeover offer towards the other shareholders.
-Bidding consortium agreements have to consider the 'acting in concert' rule and ensure that only one takeover offer by the consortium becomes mandatory.
+With respect to the joint acquisition of at least 30 per cent of the voting rights in public listed companies ('acting in concert'), the Takeover Act may lead to the obligation to submit a mandatory takeover offer to the other shareholders.
+Bidding consortium agreements must consider the 'acting in concert' rule and ensure that only one takeover offer by the consortium becomes mandatory.
+Moreover, agreements between bidders in an ongoing auction process must be viewed critically under antitrust law, particularly if such agreements are intended to influence the purchase price.
+An agreement under which one bidder withdraws from the auction process but in return is to receive a share in the target company from the other (successful) bidder after completion of the transaction may be illegal under antitrust law.